-You needn’t read through all the books on goal setting in the library, browse through countless materials on the internet, or attend expensive seminars, those three foundational techniques will steer you in the right direction.
+You needn’t read through all the books on goal setting in the library, browse through countless materials on the internet, or attend expensive seminars.
+Those three foundational techniques will steer you in the right direction.
 All you need is a goal where you can immediately apply those principles.
-You won’t learn how to lose weight, get your dream job, or overcome stage fright, but you’ll master the principles to build the structure to reach your aim.
+You won’t learn how to lose weight, get your dream job, or overcome stage fright, but you’ll master the principles to build the structure to reach your goal.
 Do you have your goal ready?
 If so, read on…

 Ask yourself: why is this goal important?
 That question will help you uncover and articulate the drive behind your commitment.
 Knowing your intent is critical for two reasons.
 First, when working toward your goals, you’ll experience extended periods of complacency and laziness.
 Just like the waves of the ocean, motivation fluctuates continuously.
 Motivation’s continuous and cyclical variation forms an integral part of life.
 It’s inconceivable that someone’s motivation is at its peak 365 days.
 The best is to adapt and adjust our sails to those ebbs and flows.
 Reconnecting with your purpose makes it easier to break the cycle of boredom, panic, and lack of motivation.

 Setting goals means you’ll encounter defeats on your journey.
 How do you bounce after a setback?
 The most effective way is by reaffirming your purpose.
-James Buster Douglas defeating Mike Tyson at the Tokyo Dome on February 11, 1990 stems from his drive to honor his mother who died 23 days before the fight.
-Obviously, there’re many reasons for Douglas’s victory, but none so great than his commitment to satisfy his mum’s prediction that he would beat Mike Tyson.
+James Buster Douglas defeating Mike Tyson at the Tokyo Dome on February 11, 1990, stems from his drive to honor his mother who died 23 days before the fight.
+Obviously, there’re many reasons for Douglas’s victory, but none so great as his commitment to satisfying his mum’s prediction that he would beat Mike Tyson.
 When the going gets tough, your drive will energize and propel you forward.

 An Elaborate Strategy